Mk-Chan/LibchessEngine/README.md

 # LibchessEngine
-A sample chess engine made using libchess.
-This is not meant to be tested for ELO.
-It is very basic and essentially a testbed for libchess.
+A UCI compatible chess engine made using libchess.
+This is not meant to be tested for ELO, it is essentially a testbed for libchess development.